 Crowding out can cause capital investment to decrease, reducing future potential output.
 Thus, a possible long-run impact of deficits and debts is economic slowdown as the deficit crows out the private investment.

-When the government’s expenses exceed its income and tax revenue, it ends up in a budget deficit during expansionary monetary policy.
-A government then has to borrow money to finance this deficit, and this increases government debt.
+When the government’s expenses exceed its income and tax revenue, it ends up in a budget deficit during the expansionary monetary policy.
+A government then has to borrow money to finance this deficit, increasing government debt.

 Economic growth is not equal to an increase in real GDP growth.
 Growth only occurs when there’s an increase in the capacity to produce.
-The production depends on the quantum of labor, capital, natural resources, and technology available.
+Production depends on the quantum of labor, capital, natural resources, and technology available.

 Khan Academy provides an excellent tutorial on the consequences of stabilization policies.

 The sale or purchase of capital, goods, and services across international borders is known as International trade.
-Countries can expand their markets of goods and services beyond domestic barriers through international trade.
-The transaction of goods across the borders results in competitive pricing and increased buying options for domestic consumers.
+Countries can expand their goods and services markets beyond domestic barriers through international trade.
+The transaction of goods across borders results in competitive pricing and increased buying options for domestic consumers.
 When goods or services produced domestically are sold outside the country, it is known as export.
-Similarly, when a domestic consumer buys an overseas product or service, it is known as an import.
+Similarly, when a domestic consumer buys an overseas product or service, it is an import.
 Export and import are critical components of the current account.

 Political economists like Adam Smith and David Ricardo recognized that International trade is the stepping stone to a global economy.
-International trade exposes domestic consumers to foreign countries’ products and allows homegrown industries to expand their markets overseas.
-That said, countries involved in international trade are more likely to flourish, innovate, and create employment.
+International trade exposes domestic consumers to foreign countries’ products and allows homegrown industries to expand overseas markets.
+Countries involved in international trade are more likely to flourish, innovate, and create employment.
 As a result of cheaper imports, lower-income households can also get affordable alternatives.
-However, on the flipside, cheaper overseas products can also pose a threat to smaller industries in the country.
+However, on the flipside, cheaper overseas products can also threaten smaller industries in the country.

 Net exports or Exports-Imports is known as the Balance of Trade.
-A favorable balance of trade is desirable for an economy as it means more overseas income.
+A favorable trade balance is desirable for an economy as it means more overseas income.
 Many factors impact International Trade, such as trade policies, foreign currency reserves, inflation, exchange rates, and demand.

-- Employment and Unemployment: Unemployment is where the workforce is sitting idle due to a lack of enough opportunities.
+- Employment and Unemployment: Unemployment is when the workforce is sitting idle due to insufficient opportunities.
 When the issue persists, the actual economic output is below the potential output.
 It is the government’s responsibility to ensure full employment at all times.

 - Inflation: Persistent rise in the prices of commodities and factors of production is known as inflation.
 The reverse situation or a decline in prices is known as deflation.
 Both of them are undesirable situations and impact the distribution of income.
 Hence, a government must formulate policies to control such cases and aim at price stability.

-- Trade Cycle: The fluctuations in the level of business activities or the alternating levels of economic output and employment is known as Trade cycles.
-Boom refers to periods of high output and high employment, while a slump period refers to low output levels and declining employment.
+- Trade Cycle: The fluctuations in business activities or the alternating levels of economic output and employment are known as Trade cycles.
+Boom refers to high output and high employment periods, while a slump period refers to low output levels and declining employment.
 Macroeconomics studies the causes behind the trade cycles and suggests remedial measures.

 - Stagflation: Stagflation is a situation that is a combination of a stagnant economy, inflation, and unemployment.
 Balancing inflation and unemployment is quite a challenge for nations, and they are relying on macroeconomic models to find a solution for this.

-- Exchange rate and Balance of Payment: The record of transactions between a country and the rest of the world is known as Balance of Payments.
-The exchange rate largely impacts the balance of payments.
+- Exchange rate and Balance of Payment: The record of transactions between a country and the rest of the world is the Balance of Payments.
+The exchange rate primarily impacts the balance of payments.
 It is the rate at which the nation’s domestic products or services are sold internationally.

 Aggregate demand is the total demand for all finished goods and services that an economy produces.
 In other words, it is the amount of money that consumers spend on buying these goods and services at a particular price level and a stipulated time.
 We can also say that Aggregate demand is the demand for a country’s gross domestic product.

 The standard equation of Aggregate demand is AD = C + I + G + (X – M), as mentioned above.
-Except for imports, all the components of AD are inversely proportional to prices.
-They all have different elasticities concerning the price level, which implies that they respond to prices differently.
+Except for imports, all AD components are inversely proportional to prices.
+They all have different elasticities concerning the price level, implying that they respond to prices differently.
 The AD curve depicts the relationship between AD and the price level.
 Standard assumptions state that the AD curve slopes downwards from left to right as all the components, except imports, have an inverse relationship with prices.
-Notably, changes in the money supply or rise and fall in tax rates can cause the AD curve to shift.
+Notably, changes in the money supply or a rise and fall in tax rates can cause the AD curve to shift.